Mary's husband bred and raised several species of parrots for 9 years. Here he explains the best practices for handling and caring for them.

 How Long Do Macaws Live?

-A. Yes, that's true, and it is something one needs to think about when deciding to own a macaw.
+Macaws live a long time, and it's something one needs to think about when deciding to own a macaw.
 A scarlet macaw can live to be 70+ years old and some are recorded as being over 100 years old.
 Now, you have to ask yourself, are you ready for that length of commitment?
 If this is a family bird, it will usually be left to someone in a will.
-With the potential for such a long lifespan, you can see why this is a decision which needs to be thought through.
+With the potential for such a long lifespan, you can see why this is a decision that needs careful consideration.

 What Is the Best Food for Macaws?